we judge thus: that if One died for all, then all died. 2 Cor 5:14

 Do babies go to Hell?

-Now let me ask you this question: what does it mean to die?
-The simple answer is that it means to cease to be alive.
-So then, to ‘die’ implies that you where once alive, does it not?
-Of course it does.
+Now let me ask you this question: What does it mean to die?
+The simple answer is that it is to cease to be alive.
+So then, to die implies that a person was once alive, does it not?
+Of course, it does.
 You can’t die if you were never alive.

-We are all born with a disposition to sin.
-We have inherited a corrupt flesh from our father Adam and therefore sin comes easily to us.
+The bible says that sin is breaking God’s law (1Jn 3:4).
+And we all do it.
+We ‘all have sinned.’
+We are all born with a disposition to sin that we have inherited from our father Adam and sin comes easily to us.
 As a matter of fact, we start sinning from childhood.
 Children tend to lie and take and hit and act selfishly and so on.
-BUT, God does not hold that sin against them.
-Why?
-Because they are not old enough to understand what sin is.
-Look what Paul says:
+And because of this fact, some people have come to the conclusion that even children must be spiritually dead.

 sin is not imputed when there is no law.
 Rom 5:13.